Hotung family: History

 Charles Henry (Note: The middle name "Henry" was engraved on the headstone at his grave, but some sources wrote it as "Henri".)
-Maurice Bosman (29 August 1839 – 10 November 1892) was born in Rotterdam, Netherlands as Mozes Hartog Bosman.
-Jewish Bosman arrived at Hong Kong in around 1859 and worked in the city for some 15 years.
+Maurice Bosman (29 August 1839 – 10 November 1892) was born in Rotterdam, Netherlands as Mozes Hartog Bosman into a Dutch Jewish family.
+Bosman arrived at Hong Kong in around 1859 and worked in the city for some 15 years.
 He was described as a businessman of very considerable attainments, and also served as Consul for the Netherlands at Hong Kong.
 During his stay in Hong Kong he met Madam Sze (1841 – 20 April 1896), a Chinese lady also known as Sze Tai (施娣).
-Their first children is Ho Kai-tung (何啟東), later known as Robert Hotung, born in 1862.
+Their first child was Ho Kai-tung (何啟東), later known as Robert Hotung, born in 1862.
 While of mixed Eurasian parentage, Hotung identified himself as native Chinese.
 One theory claims that his surname "Ho" derives from Holland, where Bosman was born.

 Bosman left Hong Kong in 1873 for London to establish his Eastern Agency.
 Hotung was raised solely by his mother, and eventually became the richest man in Hong Kong.
 He was nicknamed "Far East JP Morgan" and "Grand Old Man of Hong Kong".